 Nuclear Power in the Netherlands

-- The Netherlands has one nuclear reactor generating almost 4% of its electricity.
+- The Netherlands has one nuclear reactor generating a small amount of its electricity.
 At least one large new unit is proposed.

 - Its first commercial nuclear power reactor began operating in 1973.

-- A previous decision to phase out nuclear power has been reversed.
-Public and political support is increasing for expanding nuclear energy.
+- A previous decision to phase out nuclear power was reversed.

 - Its main research reactor produces about 60% of Europe’s medical radioisotopes.

-Nuclear power has a small role in the Dutch electricity supply, with the Borssele reactor providing about 3.9% of total generation – 2.9 billion kWh in 2013.
+Nuclear power has a small role in the Dutch electricity supply, with the Borssele reactor providing about 3.5% of total generation.

 Nuclear industry development